-The Provost's office maintains a crime log, recording all crimes reported.
+The Safety Director maintains a crime log, recording all crimes reported.
 The crime log includes information such as the nature, date, time, and general location of each crime, and the disposition of the complaint if known.
 The log includes reported crimes that occurred on campuses, at facilities owned or leased by Minnesota West and/or recognized student organizations and at immediately adjacent surrounding public areas.

 All entries shall, except where disclosure of such information is prohibited by law or such disclosure would jeopardize the confidentiality of the victim, be open to public inspection during normal business hours.
-Any portion of the log older than sixty (60) days must be available within two (2) business days of the initial request being made to the Provost's office.
-If new information regarding a log entry becomes available to the Provost's office, the log entry is updated accordingly to reflect the most current information available.
+Any portion of the log older than sixty (60) days must be available within two (2) business days of the initial request being made to the Safety Director.
+If new information regarding a log entry becomes available to the Safety Director, the log entry is updated accordingly to reflect the most current information available.

-The crime log is housed in the Provost's office and may be requested for review at any time.
+The crime log is housed with the Safety Director and may be requested for review at any time.